-In June 2023, DCC gained ABHE level change approval to award degrees at the master level.
-In January 2024, the College will launch its first graduate degree program, the Master of Transformative Ministry.
+In June 2023, DCC gained ABHE level change approval and THECB Texas state approval to award degrees at the master level.
+In January 2024, the College launched its first graduate degree program, the Master of Transformative Ministry.
+Other graduate degrees soon followed, including the College's first programs offered using Competency-Based Education (CBE) and Competency-Based Theological Education (CBTE) teaching models.